-Sometimes I know what will trigger these emotions, and whilst they are difficult, I have learnt that I can be on my guard, and this often in the short term avoids me spiralling into the depths of misery and negativity.
+All sorts can trigger sadness within us, I sometimes know what will trigger these emotions in me.
+Yet, whilst they are difficult, I have learnt that I can be on my guard, and this often in the short term avoids me spiralling into the depths of misery and negativity.
 I know for example, that entering certain situations or doing certain things, will ultimately hold sadness for me, and this has been okay to bear (mostly) and I can cope.
 Whilst I may get tired from fighting it, ultimately it isn’t so bad as the days when I am caught off guard.

 For me it is in the moments I am least prepared for it that the sadness grabs me and pulls me down – it’s on these days it strikes the hardest – with low mood, constant crying, some anxiety, and a desire to hide away from it all!
 I know for some it is easy to label it as depression, and I assure you I have gone through every type of mental health problem with these symptoms that I can think of.
 I have asked time and time again “What is wrong with me?”!
 “Am I depressed?
 Am I Bipolar (because I was on one yesterday)?
 Is it hormonal?”!
 And right now I do not know the answer to that.
 I do not know if it is simply the messy and very natural occurrence of grief since stillbirth, or if it is the effects of trauma and I have an element of PTSD?
 I don’t know if there are underlying and deeper mental health problems that I may need to explore.
 All I do know is that whilst we all get sad from time to time, (frustrated and stressed about things too), for me it is different to normal.
 For me it has become, and is, a very real and regular occurance in my life that makes me feel often at my limit and searching for joy.